Passive Realizations of Series Elastic Actuation: Effects of Plant and Controller Dynamics on Haptic Rendering Performance: Conclusions and Discussion

-We have also emphasized in Section~\ref{sec:Rendering Performance} that passive physical equivalents provide a physical realization of the effective impedance, establishing an intuitive understanding of the effective impedance analysis.
-For instance, realizations show how a frequency dependent damping effect in the effective impedance analysis can be realized with a serial connection of an inerter with a damper, as in~\cite{mehling2005increasing}.
+We have also emphasized that passive mechanical equivalents provide a physical realization of the effective impedance, establishing an intuitive understanding of the effective impedance analysis.
+For instance, realizations show how a frequency-dependent damping effect in the effective impedance analysis can be realized with a serial connection of an inerter with a damper, as in~\cite{mehling2005increasing}.

-We have presented passive physical realizations for S(D)EA under VSIC while rendering null impedance or ideal springs in Figure~\ref{fig:allresults}.
+We have advocated that passive physical equivalents promote co-design by enabling concurrent consideration of plant parameters and controller gains on the haptic rendering performance.
+The realization of Voigt model rendering with SEA is provided as an illustrative example that demonstrates how the plant damping can be augmented and negative controller gains can be employed to achieve a larger range of passively renderable virtual environments.

+In addition to the passivity physical equivalents, we have also presented the passivity analysis of SEA and SDEA under VSIC while rendering Voigt models, linear springs, and the null impedance, and provided the necessary and sufficient conditions for the passivity of these systems.
+Our results significantly extend the results on S(D)EA passivity in the literature~\cite{Tosun2020,Mengilli2020,mengilli2021passivity}, by providing the necessity of the conditions and allowing the controller gains to be negative, and enabling passive Voigt model rendering with SEA under~VSIC.

 It is important to note that, in general, passive physical realizations for a given impedance transfer function are not unique.
-While the feasibility conditions for a passive physical realization provides sufficient conditions for passivity as shown in Sections~\ref{sec:SEApassivity} and~\ref{sec:SDEApassivity}, the necessary conditions may not be easily established through such analysis, as it requires studying feasibility of \emph{all} passive physical realizations.
+While the feasibility conditions for a passive physical realization provide sufficient conditions for passivity as shown in Section~\ref{sec:SEApassivity}, the necessity cannot be easily established through such analysis, as it requires studying the feasibility of \emph{all} passive physical realizations.